L3-iGrant/slate/source/index.html.md

 `POST /organizations/{organizationId}/users`

-Subscribe a user to an organization
+Subscribe a user to an organization.

 > Body parameter